geoparse/insurtech-open-data/README.md

 * `-so`: Summary only - shows only the summary (no feature data)
 * `osopenusrn_202509.gpkg`: The input GeoPackage file

-This following commands downloads the GeoPackage file, process and export it into a Parquet file using `ogr2ogr`.
+The following commands downloads the GeoPackage file, process and export it into a Parquet file using `ogr2ogr`.

 ```bash
 ./os-open-usrn.sh